-The Configuration Screen is where you customise the program to best suit your computer hardware, as well as your personal game-playing preferences.
+The Configuration screen is where you customize the program to best suit your computer hardware, as well as your personal game-playing preferences.
 There are five sections on the Configuration screen:

-CD-ROM MEMORY VIDEO SOUND MISCELLANEOUS
+CD-ROM MEMORY VIDEO SOUND

+MISCELLANEOUS

+Read the following to become familiar with the operation and meaning of the various sections.
 When the configuration is acceptable, click OK to SAVE THE SETTINGS and continue.